payneteasy/reader-example/README.md

 }
 ```

+Please see this commit for more information https://github.com/payneteasy/reader-example-gradle/commit/2aa02c47f38cef4f3a673e98fc5d5ecb98720656

 ### For Miura (Java)

 Please see the example app-2 how to run and assemble the application for Miura Readers to run on JVM.